bronson/geolocal/README.md

 end
 ```

+Now you can use it in your app: `cookie_warning if Geolocal.in_eu?(request.remote_ip)`

 If European Union membership ever changes, just run `bundle update countries`
 and `rake geolocal` to bring your app back up to date.

-## Providers

-This gem currently only supoports the [DB-IP](https://db-ip.com/about/) Countries database.
-There are lots of other databases available and this gem is organized to support them one day.
-Patches welcome.

 ## Alternatives

 The [Geocoder gem](https://github.com/alexreisner/geocoder) offers
 [local database services](https://github.com/alexreisner/geocoder#ip-address-local-database-services).
-Geolocal is simpler, faster, and production ready, but the Geocoder gem offers more options and more providers.
+It offers more options and more providers than Geolocal, but it's a little more complex and not as fast.
-Geolocal also doesn't add any dependencies to your deploy, potentially making it easier to get working with oddball
+Geolocal also doesn't add any dependencies to your deploy, potentially making it easier to get working
-environments like Heroku.
+with oddball environments like Heroku.

 ## TODO